Gaza: Still Alive: Content

 The British journalist Harry Fear returns to Gaza in 2019 to see how civilians he had met during the 2014 war are coping with ongoing trauma.
 The documentary is told through the voices of ordinary Gazans and the psychologists struggling to support them.
 It focuses on invisible suffering: trauma, anxiety, PTSD, especially among children, and what “living under siege” does to everyday life.
 Fear interviews several children, psychologists, and doctors affected by Israel and Egypt's blockade of Gaza.

 The documentary presents a broader humanitarian and socioeconomic conditions of the Gaza Strip, a territory of around 2 million residents, nearly 67% of whom are registered Palestinian refugees.
 Since 2007, Gaza has been under an Israeli–Egyptian blockade, described by Israel as a security measure targeting Hamas, while the United Nations has characterised it as a form of collective punishment.
 The film examines life under these conditions, including widespread poverty and youth unemployment estimated at around 60% and the dependence of nearly half the population on food assistance, primarily from UNRWA, which faced major U.S. funding cuts in 2018.

 The documentary also situates personal stories within the aftermath of repeated armed conflicts.
 Gaza has experienced three major wars since 2008, with the 2014 conflict damaging or destroying more than 18,000 homes, including several UN-run shelters hit by shelling.
 Research cited in relation to the film highlights the psychological impact of prolonged conflict and restricted movement: peer-reviewed studies report that 66–94% of children in Gaza exhibit symptoms of post-traumatic stress and the World Health Organization has warned that chronic insecurity and lack of opportunity contribute to severe long-term mental-health burdens in the territory.

-Events depicted or referenced in the documentary also unfold amid the 2018–2019 Great March of Return protests, during which Gaza’s health authorities report that over 250 Palestinians were killed, and a which a 2019 UN Commission of Inquiry said likely involved violations of international human rights and humanitarian law, though Israel maintains they were violent riots threatening border security.
+Events depicted or referenced in the documentary also unfold amid the 2018–2019 Great March of Return protests, during which Gaza’s health authorities report that over 250 Palestinians were killed, and which a 2019 UN Commission of Inquiry said likely involved violations of international human rights and humanitarian law, though Israel maintains they were violent riots threatening border security.